Causes of Tingling in Hands and Feet

-Tingling in the hands and feet comes with a series of abnormal sensations that are not only uncomfortable, but are also a cause for concern if you don’t know what’s causing it.
-Although tingling usually happens in different areas of the body, it is most frequently experienced in the hands, feet, arms or legs.
-At first, it can be ignored, but when it is frequently experienced and for no apparent reason, this could indicate that something is not functioning well in your body, presenting a symptom to some illness.
+Tingling in hands and feet is an abnormal sensation that isn’t only uncomfortable.
+It’s also a cause for concern if you don’t know what’s causing it.
+Although tingling usually happens in different areas of the body, it’s most common in the hands, feet, arms or legs.

-Tingling could be a symptom of a minor infection, but it could also indicate that you are suffering from an illness requiring more attention.
-That’s why it is important to see a doctor if you frequently experience tingling.
-Below, we will list a few of the common illnesses that are associated with the hands and feet.
+That’s why it’s important to go see a doctor if you frequently experience tingling.
+Below, we’ll list a few of the common illnesses associated with tingling in hands and feet.

-Tingling could be one of the symptoms for hypoesthesia, a loss of sensitivity that accompanies this annoying sensation.
+Tingling in hands and feet could be one of the symptoms for hypoesthesia, a loss of sensitivity that accompanies this annoying sensation.
 If you have these two symptoms, you must be very careful, because this could be more than just a fleeting pain.

-This disease is associated with tobacco use; it initially presents with a pain caused by lack of blood flow to the hands and feet, know as claudication.
+Smoking could cause this disease; it initially shows up as pain caused by a lack of blood flow to the hands and feet, know as claudication.
 The individual feels a constant tingling and numbness in the hands, followed by the fingers and toes.
-This case is fairly delicate, and if left untreated, it can develop gangrene.
+This case is fairly delicate and if left untreated, it can cause gangrene.

 Acute inflammatory demyelinating polyneuropathy

 Acute inflammatory demyelinating polyneuropathy or AIDP, is one of the less common and fairly rare diseases that prevents the nerves from sending signals to muscles throughout the body.

 Tingling is a symptom of this disease, generally appearing in the feet and legs.
 Although as time goes on, this may also extend to the arms and hands.